satan004/Exercise-_Algorithm/README.md

 ```
 ## Exercise 4
 ### **Find Average** of number in list
+- calculates the average of the numbers in the list arr by adding them up and dividing the total by how many items are in the list
 ```Python
 arr = [5, 7, 8, 4, 3]
 average = 0